Details for this chapter could not be loaded at this time. Please check back later.

 Our chapter conducts six dinner meetings during the year, featuring guest speakers with topics relevant to our members; a special semi-formal Christmas Party held each December celebrates the season and members wear their uniforms as feasible.
 Our Chapter also administers the Gold Bar Program to the cadets of the Army and Air Force ROTC Programs at the University of Arkansas and to Arkansas National Guard OCS Program graduates as well.
 We also support and coordinate a flag etiquette training for local area 5th graders.
 Members of our Chapter support the Fayetteville VA Hospital with hospital volunteers and annually raising nearly 100 flags for the VA Commanders Conference.
 Chapter members contribute to an annual fund raising event to support expansion of the Fayetteville National Cemetery and provide volunteer services to the Regional National Cemetery Improvement Corporation (RNCIC).
 The Chapter also has a robust Veterans Scholarship Program for veterans attending the U of A.

 The NWA Chapter of MOAA supports the MOAA national legislative agenda and we occasionally invite our Congressional Representatives and Senators to speak to the Chapter.
 The chapter is also active in supporting the state council in various state veterans' issues.
-One Chapter member is the Veterans Liaison Officer for his district’s State Representative.
-Another member is on his third term as a State House of Representative member.
+Another member is on his fourth term as a State House of Representative member.

 About Our Chapter